01-edu/Branch-AI/projects/project4/audit/README.md

 # Financial strategies on the SP500

  This documents is the correction of the project 4.
 Some steps are detailed in W1D5E4.
-TODO: replace with quest name

 ```